-Kansas board, pope challenge evolution
+Kansas board, pope challenge evolution: Inroads for intelligent design

 The next day, Pope Benedict XVI reaffirmed creation as the driving force of the universe, describing the natural world as an “intelligent project” and rejecting scientific thought that regards the history of the universe as random and directionless.